The Todo Noise Application

 The AudioParam::setTargetAtTime

-method is very usefull to simply control audio parameters in real-time without click and pops.
+method is a very useful automation method to control audio parameters in real-time without click and pops.

-To test that eveything works as expected you can simply add a simple oscillator at the beginning of the chain, and play with a controller to control one or several player
+To test that everything works as expected, let's add a simple oscillator at the beginning of our master chain:

 const osc = audioContext.createOscillator();